 This 52-meter tall mural by Kobra honors architect Oscar Niemeyer who died in December 2012 at nearly 105 years of age.
 This incredible mural covers the entire side of a skyscraper in Sao Paulo’s financial district.

-In the Moro de Providencia flavela in Rio de Janeiro Brazil, street artist JR painted the faces of women who are the primary victims of war, rape, crime and violence.
-In August 2008 the art exhibition, Women, took over this notoriously violent flavela.
+In the Moro de Providencia favela in Rio de Janeiro Brazil, street artist JR painted the faces of women who are the primary victims of war, rape, crime and violence.
+In August 2008 the art exhibition, Women, took over this notoriously violent favela.

 4. Lima, Peru

 Although Peru is perhaps a step behind it’s South American neighbors in regards to the street art scene, it doesn’t seem it will stay that way for long.
 Up-and-coming artists like Decertor and Eliot Tupac are making their way into the international pool of talented artists, drawing attention, and art, to the walls of Lima.

 Tupac and Decertor, two of Lima’s most well-known and prolific artists came together to create a set of works under the name ‘prueba y error’.

 The works that Decertor and Tupac create together are an attempt to express one idea through unique tactics.
 Tupac’s contribution is marked by the neon letters, while Decertor tends to create the surrealistic human forms.